 What is the water quality like?

-Thanks largely to the £14m investment made by DSD through the Laganside Corporation over the last five years, the water quality within the harbour and River Lagan is now incredibly good with salmon and seals being regular visitors.
+Thanks largely to the £14m investment made by DSD through the Laganside Corporation over recent years, the water quality within the harbour and River Lagan is now incredibly good with salmon and seals being regular visitors.
 The Lagan Weir also allows us to flush the harbour so that the race will take place totally in sea water.
-As we approach race day, testing is carried out by Queen's University Belfast.

 What time does the race start?